5late/5late.github.io/guides/newb/Newb-Config/README.md

   - To skip logging, use the ``-s`` flag.
 - The [``newrm`` script](./scripts/newrm.sh) replaces the traditional ``rm`` command with a script that automatically backs up all deleted items to a hidden directory in the home folder - ``$HOME/.deleted-files/``
   - To force a delete without backing up the file(s), use the regular ``rm`` command with the ``-f`` (force) flag.
 Ex: ``rm -f example.txt``

+#### stickynote scripts
+- Add a short note with ``addnote NOTE HERE``
+  - To add a longer note, simply run ``addnote`` alone.
+The terminal will print a empty line for you to begin typing on.
+Once you are done, you can exit with ``^D``.
+- To see your notes, you can just run ``check``.
+  - To search for a specific note, you can run ``check SEARCH TERM HERE``, the entire line containing the term will be returned.
+  - To remove a specific note, run ``check rm REMOVE TERM HERE``, and all lines containing that term will be removed.

+### Aliases

 #### cp and mv aliases
 - The ``cp`` alias automatically enables the ``-i`` and ``-v`` flags.
 The ``-i`` flag will prompt you for confirmation when copying a file that will overwrite a pre-existing file, and the ``-v`` flag will always provide verbose output.